Trolley Parts and Uniforms

 The Frederick Railroad used leather straps instead of pins to hold their badges in place, and only provided the employee role instead of an identifying number.

 This handle was mounted to the outer wall of car 150 between the door and first window.
-Crew could hold on to the handle when checking clearances and could also make use of the handle when climbing onto the roof of the trolley.
+Crew could hold on to the handle when checking clearances or when preparing to climb off and change a switch, and could also make use of the handle when climbing onto the roof of the trolley.

 These two objects were latches from cars 150 (smaller) and 172 (larger).
 Each window had a latch on each side.
 Passengers would lift on the lever to release the latch and lift the window.
 Releasing the lever would then lock the window into the nearest of a series of notches in the wood window frame to hold it into place.